Andrejkf/solution_behavioral_cloning_p3t1/report.md

 * Loss Funtion:
 Mean squared error.
 Used for prediction/regression of steering angles.
-* Learning rate: given the fact I used Adam optimizer starting with fixed learning rate it was adjusted by keras.opti
+* Learning rate: given the fact I used Adam optimizer starting with fixed learning rate it was adjusted by *keras.optimizers.Adam*.
+* Optimiztion algortihm:
+Adam.
+Used because it adjustes the learning rate dirung the training process and
 * batch size: